-The following standards and interpretations have been issued by the AASB but are not yet effective for the period ending 30 June 2015.
-Adoption of these standards is not expected to have a material effect on the financial position or performance of the Group however the position will be further reviewed during FY2016.
+The following standards and interpretations have been issued by the AASB but are not yet effective for the period ending 30 June 2016.
+Adoption of these standards is not expected to have a material effect on the financial position or performance of the Group however the position will be further reviewed during FY2017.

-Reference Title Summary Application date for Group AASB 2014-3 Australian Accounting Standards - require: (a) the acquirer of an interest in a joint operation in which the activity constitutes a business, as defined in AASB 3 Rusiness Combinations to 1 January 2016 1 July 2016 AASB 15 Revenue from Contracts with Customers AASB 15 Revenue from Contracts with Customers replaces the existing revenue recognition standards AASB 111 Construction Contracts, AASB 118 Revenue and related Interpretations.
+Reference Title Summary Application date of standard Application date for Group AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations [AASB 1 & AASB 11] AASB 2014-3 amends AASB 11 Joint Arrangements to provide guidance on the accounting for acquisitions of interests in joint operations in which the activity constitutes a business.
+The amendments require: (a) the acquirer of an interest in a joint operation in which the activity constitutes a business, as defined in AASB 3 Business Combinations, to apply all of the principles on business combinations accounting in AASB 3 and other Australian Accounting Standards except for those principles that conflict with the guidance in AASB 11; and (b) the acquirer to disclose the information required by AASB 3 and other Australian Accounting.
+This Standard also makes an editorial correction to AASB 11 1 January 2016 1 July 2016 AASB 15 Revenue from Contracts with Customers AASB 15 Revenue from Contracts with Customers replaces the existing revenue recognition standards AASB 111 Construction Contracts, AASB 118 Revenue and related Interpretations.
 AASB 15 incorporates the requirements of IFRS 15 Revenue from Contracts with Customers issued by the International Accounting Standards Board (IASB) and developed jointly with the US Financial Accounting Standards Board (FASB).
-1 January 2017 1 July 2017
+1 January 2018 1 July 2018